malishav/OSCOAP/draft-selander-ace-object-security.md

 described in ({{I-D.ietf-cose-msg}}).

 In the case of symmetric encryption, the same key and nonce SHALL NOT be used twice.
-The use of sequence numbers for partial IV as specified for OSCOAP MAY be used. of sequence numbers for replay protection as described in {{replay-protection-section}} MAY be used.
+Sequence numbers for partial IV as specified for OSCOAP MAY be used for replay protection as described in {{replay-protection-section}}.
 The use of time stamps in the COSE header parameter
 'operation time' {{I-D.ietf-cose-msg}} for freshness MAY be used.

 OSCON SHALL NOT be used in cases where CoAP header fields (such as Code or